christopherConcannon/just-tech-news/README.md

 Clone project to a directory on your local machine and cd into just-tech-news directory.
 Run <$ npm install> to install dependencies.
 See package.json for other available scripts.

 ## Usage
 Run <$ npm start> to launch application on localhost development server.
+View posts.
+Create a user account.
+Add posts.
+Vote on other posts.

 ## License
 This project is covered under the MIT license